gi-ev/RSE-software-entwicklungs-leitlinien/docs/RSE_Leitlinien_Softwareentwicklung-en-US.md

-# GI and DE-RSE Template Guideline for the Efficient Development of Research Software
+# GI and de-RSE Template Guideline for the Efficient Development of Research Software
 **Derived from German Version V1.0**

 ![Title Page](./images_eng/frontpage.png)